 Response by T-Mobile and Verizon

 Following these reports, T-Mobile issued a statement emphasizing that their systems have not been breached, but did not clarify how scammers obtained their employees’ contact information.
-They , “... other wireless providers have reported similar messages.”
+They added, “... other wireless providers have reported similar messages.”
 More recently, T-Mobile has said that they will require customers to confirm a SIM change via SMS or physically at a store.

 Verizon has pledged to cooperate with law enforcement agencies, conduct internal investigations, and affirmed their commitment to enhancing cybersecurity.